khenissimehdi/PECS-JAVA/README.md

 ### 4.1 You CAN'T put a BIGGER BOX into A SMALLER one, and You CAN only put a SMALLER BOX into a bigger one !
-Pretty simple right and logical right but basically this the simple concept that helped me understand this PECS rule
+Pretty simple right and logical right but basically this the simple concept that helped me understand this PECS rule all credits goes this answer on Stackoverflow : [answer link ](https://stackoverflow.com/questions/2723397/what-is-pecs-producer-extends-consumer-super/64888058#64888058)
 So lets say we have a box from now on I will be giving example using that box.

 ### 4.2 Producer and boxes
 The Producer will be something that we are going to read from (in our case we can see it as a box of some type) and put it elements inside our box that means that those elements can't be  bigger but at least equal to our box and in Java the only way we have, to know if the box is smaller is by checking if the type of the elements extends form the wanted type (the type of the elements we are going to put in our box ), and that where the `<? extends Class>` comes from

 ### 4.3 Consumer and boxes
-The Consumer will be something that we are going to write into (in our case we can see it as a box of some type) and put our elements
-(elements of our box of some type) inside it, that means the box need to be big enough to accept elements means that it have to be bigger or at least equal to our box and in Java the only way we have, to know if the box(we are writing into) is bigger is by checking that the type of the elements is a super type of us, and that where the `<? super Class>` comes from
+The Consumer will be something that we are going to write into (in our case we can see it as a box of some type) and put our elements (elements of our box of some type) inside it, that means the box need to be big enough to accept elements means that it have to be bigger or at least equal to our box and in Java the only way we have, to know if the box(we are writing into) is bigger is by checking that the type of the elements is a super type of us, and that where the `<? super Class>` comes from

 ### 4.4 Examples